rockdisc/Book-of-Knowledge/2-Main/3-Resources/1-General Knowledge/Guides/Making Better Religions.md

 ## Lived Religion

 What do people do so show their religion, every person is different but there could be recent trends.
 Some people might endorse these trends, others may not.
-The ruling classes can even make them beni
+The ruling classes can even make them beneficial to them.
+People can know that the things that they are doing do not mean anything, but will do it anyway in hopes they might.

+> [!tip] Recommendation
+> The higher ranking people in churches may feel this way.